DavidFranklin777/DavidFranklin777/README.md

 - 👋 Hi
 - 👀 I’m interested in C++
-- 🌱 I’m currently learning C++ by doing small projects
+- 🌱 I’m currently learning C++ concepts by practicing them on GitHub
+-